vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/bhRguH/MT_articles/2006-10-12_the-bhrigu-s-the-country-and-the-national-epic.md

 combines rAma, reNukA and jamadagni.
 Only one member of our clan successfully reached it, but performed the rites on all our behalf.

-## sthala-purANa-s
-Beyond these shrines to the bhRgu-s themselves, they appear in the sthala-purANas of various shrines with great regularity.
-The sthala-purANa of the most famous temple in the country, venkaTAdrI, begins with the conflict of bhRgu with the gods.
+Beyond these shrines to the bhR^igu-s themselves, they appear in the sthala-purANas of various shrines with great regularity.
+The sthala-purANa of the most famous temple in the country, venkaTAdrI, begins with the conflict of bhR^igu with the gods.
 Next most famous shrine in the country, that of shAstA on the shabari hill, has ramo bhArgava as a prominent protagonist.

-Soothsaying quacks all over the country claim to forecast the future for all and sundry in the name of bhRgu and ushanA kAvya.
-Thus, the imprint of the bhRgus is seen throughout the land of bhAratavarSha.
+Soothsaying quacks all over the country claim to forecast the future for all and sundry in the name of bhR^igu and ushanA kAvya.
+Thus, the imprint of the bhR^igus is seen throughout the land of bhAratavarSha.

-## Cause for regard
-While being archetypal brahmins, rAmo-bhArgava as well as other great early bhArgava-s like bhRgu, kAvya, jamadagni and mArkaNDeya inspire awe and reverence from all varNa-s and jAti-s across the land.
+While being archetypal brahmins, rAmo-bhArgava as well as other great early bhArgava-s like bhR^igu, kAvya, jamadagni and mArkaNDeya inspire awe and reverence from all varNa-s and jAti-s across the land.
 Why are the bhArgavas a part of this pan-national memory of bhAratavarSha?
 The answer to this lies in one of the subtle but important contributions of